Identifying the Effect of Persuasion

 \subsubsection{Identification with the Joint Distribution of $(Y_i, T_i, Z_i)$}

-Even the joint distribution of $(Y_i,T_i,Z_i)$ does not generally tell us about the ATE: the only subpopulation we can learn from $Z=0$ and $Z=1$ in common is the one of compliers, so the Wald statistic estimates only the LATE, not the ATE.
-Therefore, $\theta$ cannot be point identified; however, we can derive its sharp bounds.
+Even the full joint distribution of $(Y_i,T_i,Z_i)$ does not point-identify the ATE.
+Recall that those with $Z_i = 0$ and $T_i =0$ comprise the compliers and the never-takers, while those with $Z_i = 0$ and $T_i = 1$ are the always-takers.
+Similarly, those with $Z_i = 1$ and $T_i = 0$ are the never-takers, while those with $Z_i = 1$ and $T_i=1$ consist of the compliers and the always-takers.
+Therefore, these four cases correspond to different subpopulations, and the only subpopulation that we can study for both $T_i=0$ and $T_i = 1$ in common is that of compliers, which explains why the Wald statistic estimates the LATE, not ATE.
+For the same reason, $\theta_\ate$ cannot be point identified; however, we can derive its sharp bounds.